smartfile/django-transfer/README.rst

     }

-When you serve the path '/downloads/foo/bar.png', nginx will transfer '/mnt/shared/downloads/foo/bar.png' to the client.
-You can configure your locations so that django-transfer can convert an absolute path to one that nginx can use to serve the file.
+When you serve the path ``'/downloads/foo/bar.png'``, nginx will transfer ``'/mnt/shared/downloads/foo/bar.png'`` to the client.
+If you configure mappings for nginx, django-transfer can convert an absolute path to one that nginx can use to serve the file.
+This is important as it allows your code to use absolute paths in any case.

 ::